BemiHQ/bemi-prisma-example/README.md

 # Bemi Prisma Example

-See the documentation here https://github.com/BemiHQ/prisma
+You can find a demo and detailed documentation here https://docs.bemi.io.

 ## System Dependencies